 Looking for the best stand up paddle board for beginners?
 You're not alone.
-Stand up paddle boarding (or SUP) has been on the rise for several years now, but it’s fair to say that the current global situation has supercharged outdoor sports that are awesome to do in the UK, which certainly applies to SUP-ing.
+Stand up paddle boarding (or SUP) has been on the rise for several years now, and it's now a firmly established favourite of the watersports world.

 Whether you fancy taking a tour of your local waterways, heading further afield or grabbing some Instagram-gold standard SUP yoga shots, there's plenty to get excited about in the world of SUP.
-It’s a great sport in its own right, giving you a good core workout and a fair cardio one into the bargain, as well as being a practical way to travel.
-As you’re standing full height you’ll get a whole new perspective on the world, as well as early warning of any hazards ahead.
+It’s a great sport in its own right, giving you a good core workout and a fair cardio hit into the bargain, as well as being a fun way to travel.
+As you're standing full height, you’ll be able to get a great view of the landscape, as well as early warning of any hazards ahead.
 That same elevated perspective gives you a new level of visibility into the underwater world – great for wildlife spotting.